Skip to content

 A support group brings individuals together to share their experiences, feelings, and challenges related to a common issue or concern.

-And the primary purpose of a support group is to create a sense of community and understanding among its members.
+The primary purpose of a support group is to create a sense of community and understanding among its members.
+The groups can be in-person, online, or a combination of both.

 What are Highly Sensitive Person Support Groups?